 You may have successfully prevented power of sale only to be faced with an application for judicial foreclosure.
 If your situation hasn’t improved, your mortgage lender may file a legal claim in Ontario court.

 Unless you can satisfy the court’s request for payment in the next 30 days, the court could grant a judgment against you.
 Your home could go up for sale again, typically by auction.
 Your possible eviction by a sheriff will be observed by the whole block, or so it will seem.

 Bad news: if the lender gets less for your home than you owe, you might be hit with a deficiency judgment for the balance.
 Or they may just walk away, leaving you with a bad credit score.

-Make Online or In Person Mortgage Appointments
+Make Day or Evening Appointments